7 Memorable Code Name-Themed Finance Tombstones

 And yes, having a fun, evocative code name to work with does help.

-But if Project Mojito had instead been dubbed Project Brussel Sprout or Project Kale, memorable tombstones probably still could’ve been designed for each.
+But if Project Mojito had instead been dubbed Project Anchovies or Project Kale, memorable tombstones probably still could’ve been designed for each.

 That also holds true even when a particular code name is not only unoriginal but maybe even a little well-worn.